Authored by the expert who managed and guided the team behind the Italy Property Pack

 Which neighborhoods have the fastest rising property prices in Milan as of 2026?

-As of early 2026, the three Milan neighborhoods with the fastest rising property prices are Precotto-Turro, Viale Certosa-Cascina Merlata, and Bicocca-Niguarda, all located in the northern and northwestern parts of the city.
+As of early 2026, the three Milan neighborhoods showing the fastest-rising residential prices are Precotto-Turro, Viale Certosa-Cascina Merlata, and Bicocca-Niguarda, all of which are outperforming the city average by a noticeable margin.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Milan.